Hello and welcome to my Union STR snowboard bindings review.

 Comfort

-Overall nice and comfortable and I had no issues with pressure points or anything like that.
+Overall nice and comfortable and I had no issues with minimal pressure points.
 Really nice ankle and toe straps for this price point.
-Quite impressed.

 Canted Footbed: Yes